 Windows vs Linux: Ubuntu, Mint and their Linux cousins are very powerful and efficient operating systems.
 Linux was developed to manage servers and was designed for use by technical experts.
 In recent years a number of user-friendly versions of Linux have been developed with Graphics User Interfaces (GUI) which automate many of the management functions that in older versions had to be manged by typing instructions into a command line.
-For the average user, with a bit of luck, it is possible to use Linux and never have to resort to the command line (for most simple command line needs there are websites which can provide the exact code needed.)
+For the average user, with a bit of luck, it is possible to use one of the Linux operating systems and never have to resort to the command line (for most simple command line needs there are websites which can provide the exact code needed.)
 Windows was also developed as a GUI operating system by Microsoft to replace its older command line managed operating system MSDOS.
-Even the latest version of Windows has a command line option which it is sometimes necessary to use when Windows is not behaving properly.
+Even the latest version of Windows has a command line option which it is sometimes necessary to use for specific functions.

-Against Windows:Windows is expensive.
-Microsoft used to make Windows 7 starter available for purchase in some developing countries at about $US50, however there is no starter version of Windows 8.
-Online prices from reputable dealers for basic versions of Windows 7 and 8 seem to be about $US90.
+Against Windows:Windows can expensive.
+Microsoft used to make a Windows 7 "starter" available for purchase in some developing countries at about $US50, however there is no starter version of Windows 8 or 10.
+Prices for Windows 10 can be country specific and users in developing countries often opt for pirated copies of Windows.
 Legal copies of Windows are frequently attacked with viruses -- free and open source anti-virus and firewall protection is available-- but may not have the reliability of the better commercial software.
 Pirated copies of Windows cannot load Windows security updates and are extremely vulnerable.

 For Linux: Linux operating systems are free and virtually all of the software available to run on Linux is also free.
 It is reliable and fast.
 Linux is much less susceptible to virus attack than Windows.
-It will run satisfactorily on older computer equipment and installs without difficulty on most of the new laptops.
+Some versions of Linux will run satisfactorily on older computer equipment and it installs without difficulty on most of desktops and laptops.
 There is a lot of training material available online-- including videos.
 Most Linux distributions automatically install a word processor, a spreadsheet , presentation software and several operating system utilities on initial installation.
 Installation of the operating system is straightforward and application software available though the included software management software is simple.to load.